-Just when you thought it was safe to go trick-or-treating again, along comes Halloween 4.
-Released to coincide with the original films 10th anniversary, producer Moustapha Akkad decided to jump on the same bandwagon as the "Friday the 13th" and "Nightmare on Elm Street" franchises (that were pumping out seemingly endless sequels) by bringing back Michael Myers and releasing another Halloween sequel. original film.
+Just when you thought it was safe to go trick-or-treating, along comes Halloween 4.
+Released to coincide with the 10th anniversary of the original film, producer Moustapha Akkad decided to jump on the same sequel bandwagon as the "Friday the 13th" and "Nightmare on Elm Street" franchises by bringing back Michael Myers and releasing another Halloween film.

 All in all this was a very good film, and was what they really should have done with Part 3, rather than making that spin off film.
 A pity that Jamie Lee Curtis wasn't up for reprising her role, but it was certainly good to see Donald Pleasance reprising his role as Doctor Sam Loomis again.